 Have you ever had a print job done and was disappointed with the quality of the images?
 This could have been the result of low image resolution of the photos you provided.
 Using low resolution images is one of the most … Continue reading

 Digital printing technology has improved by leaps and bounds in recent years.
 These technological advances, together with having more finishing options available now and increased affordability make digital printing a popular choice for Vancouver’s commercial print services.
 This popularity has also brought … Continue reading

 Thermography, also known as Thermographic Printing, Raised Ink Printing and Offset Thermography, is a cost-effective alternative to achieve a raised effect similar to engraving and embossing.
-Thermography is widely regarded as an appealing and preferred printing process that adds prestige … Continue reading
+Thermography is widely regarded as an appealing and preferred printing process that adds prestige to any printed … Continue reading

-Reflex Blue is one of the most commonly used spot colours — especially for corporate colours — and it is one of the most problematic inks to use on press.
+Reflex Blue is one of the most commonly used spot colours — especially for corporate colours — and it is one of the most problematic inks to use in the print shop.

 Print Shop 101: Paper Facts – How the paper you choose for your project will affect the way it prints.
-Paper plays a vital role in colour reproduction because its optical and surface properties impact how light is reflected and therefore how colour and tonal values appear when printed.
-Hence, it is necessary to know these factors and understand how … Continue reading
+Paper plays a vital role in colour reproduction because its optical and surface properties impact how light is reflected and … Continue reading